ervifssnt/HTB-Writeups/README.md

 All testing described here was performed exclusively on **Hack The Box** infrastructure or authorized lab environments.
 These writeups are for **educational and demonstration purposes only**.
 No real-world systems were targeted or harmed.
-All sensitive information (IP addresses, credentials, flags, hashes, ticket blobs) has been **sanitized** prior to publication
+All sensitive information (IP addresses, credentials, flags, hashes, ticket blobs) has been **sanitized** prior to publication.

 ---